Pensions in Germany Explained:

 Discover your options for optimal retirement planning with Pensionfriend

-There are indeed some forms of company pension plans that are attractive.
+There are indeed some attractive forms of company pension plans.
 These are the ones that only your employer contributes to or where the assets are invested through a company or industry pension fund.

 However, these forms only exist in rare places; in the vast majority of cases, company pension plans are so-called direct insurance policies nowadays.
 And those are anything but suitable for closing your pension gap.